Vyral/base-template/_posts/2018-05-31-been-rejected-for-a-mortgage-recently-now-is-the-time-to-reapply.md

 BMO and other banks have recently introduced an ultra-low, variable-rate mortgage product of 2.45% while increasing rates on fixed products.
 The current mortgage stress test requires you to qualify for a mortgage with a contract rate plus 2%, **so I suggest you reapply for a mortgage with a variable mortgage rate in mind.**

-This will make your qualification rate 4.4% or 4.5% versus a five-year benchmark rate of 5.34%.
+This will make your qualification rate 4.45% versus a five-year benchmark rate of 5.34%.
 In real terms, this is a mortgage approval difference of between $35,000 and $50,000, depending on your expenses and income.

 {% include pullquote.html %}